k00lagin/zen-second-sidebar/README.md

+# Zen Garden

+An opinionated fork/port of [aminought](https://github.com/aminought)'s [firefox-second-sidebar](https://github.com/aminought/firefox-second-sidebar), intended to bring web panels back to Zen browser, but also to make them feel and look like a native Zen feature.

+---
+## Original descriptiom

 # Second Sidebar for Firefox

 A Firefox userChrome.js script for adding a second sidebar with web panels like in Vivaldi/Edge/Floorp/Zen but better.